-Strasbourg is the capital of the Grand Est region, a beautiful and dynamic city well worth visiting during your one week in France.
+Strasbourg is the capital of the Grand Est region, a beautiful and dynamic city well worth visiting during 1 week in France.
 Strasbourg’s Old Town is listed as UNESCO World Heritage, and Notre Dame Cathedral is one of the best Gothic cathedrals in France.

 - Notre Dame Cathedral

 - The Petite-France, a picturesque district

 - The covered bridges and the barrage Vauban

 - Strasbourg river cruise

 - Strasbourg bike tour – best of Strasbourg

 Check out this Strasbourg in 2 days itinerary for your stay in the city.
 In Strasbourg, book two nights at the Hotel Cathédrale, located just opposite Notre Dame de Strasbourg, and with incredible and spectacular views over the cathedral – Click here to book your stay at Hotel Cathédrale